IneffableChris/SeestadtVision/README.md

 ### Installation 🔥
 If you only want to use the application itself, it is enough to install the project .apk to your phone.
-You are ready to start the application aftwards immediately.
+You are ready to start the application afterwards immediately.

-Besides that, for developers, it is neccesarry to install the development environment "Unity".
+Besides that, for developers, it is necesarry to install the development environment "Unity".

 ## Plugins, Tools & Assets
 To deploy and work on the software, following tools are needed: